PDXPythonPirates/meetup/git-intro/README.md

 - `git commit`

-There are two common ways to set up a git repository (repo) on your local system:
+There are two common wayys to set up a git repository (repo) on your local system:
 - initialize a new one
 - copy one from another location (covered later)